richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 2 Foster + Partners, Samba Bank New Head Office, Riyadh, Saudi Arabia, under construction Parametric facade design tool by BuroHappold for glazing optimisation to maximise daylight factor, and to limit solar and conduction gains [2-11]

+4 BuroHappold, current process map As the number of analysis programs increases, how these programs share data and interact in design workflows grows organically.[2-11]

+5 BuroHappold, proposed process map BuroHappold has created a variety of design workflows, depending on the stage and complexity of the project, and accuracy and efficiency of the results needed.[2-11]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；